amit-shahi/amitshahi.dev/src/pages/blog/2019-05-27-popular-collections-their-differences-in-c.md

 }
 ```

-There are no binary search available for HashSet, instead we can use .Contains() to lookup an item in a HashSet.
+There are no binary search available for Hashtable, instead we can use .Contains() to lookup an item in a Hashtable.

 ```
-_hashSet.Contains("Wordpress");
+_hashTable.Contains("Wordpress");
 ```